 All employees are responsible for the promotion and advancement of this policy.
-Behaviour, actions or words that transgress the policy will not be tolerated and will be dealt with in line with Eastway's disciplinary policy.
+Behaviour, actions or words that transgress the policy will not be tolerated and will be dealt with in line with the school's disciplinary policy.

-The policy is applicable to all members of Eastway community namely staff, pupils, governors, parents and the wider communities (including suppliers and contractors), whether permanent or temporary.
+The policy is applicable to all members of the school community namely staff, pupils, governors, parents and the wider communities (including suppliers and contractors), whether permanent or temporary.
 The policy applies to processes relating to employment and training.